MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/chrome.idle/README.md

 ## Notes

 * The concept of "idle" in this implementation refers to a lack of input to the **app**, not the device.
+* The "locked" state is not supported on iOS.

 # Release Notes
 ## 1.0.1 (October 21, 2014)
 - Documentation updates.